I had a friend text me recently asking me about doula vs. midwife. And I eagerly answered, “There is a HUGE difference!”.

 Doula vs. Midwife: Alright let’s talk about doulas!

 Actually, anyone can be a doula, or refer to themselves as a doula!
 WITH THAT SAID, the GOOD doulas, have been trained and officially licensed.
 Unless you are using a family member or friend as a doula, don’t pay anyone to be your doula unless they’ve been through some training!
 This is just my opinion.

 The biggest difference between a doula and a midwife is that midwives can perform medical tasks, doulas cannot.
 Midwives can do cervical checks, perform vital signs, intervene if baby is in distress, and deliver babies!

-Doula vs. midwife: So, what does a doula do?
+Doula vs. Midwife: So, what does a doula do?
 Good question!

 - They also do a really great job of keeping the room filled with positive vibes during your birth experience!

-They usually meet with you during your pregnancy and will interview you on how you envision your labor experience to be.
+Doulas usually meet with you during your pregnancy and will interview you on how you envision your labor experience to be.
 They help create your birth plan and ask questions to determine your exact needs during labor.

-They are usually on-call for you around your due date and make themselves available once you believe you need them!
-Sometimes this is when you are 1cm dilated, sometimes it’s when you are 4 or 5!
+These ladies are usually on-call for you around your due date and make themselves available once you believe you need them!
+Sometimes this is when you are 1 cm dilated, sometimes it’s when you are 4 or 5!

 After delivery, they usually are very helpful with breastfeeding and bonding as well!